danielaLopes/sumo/README.md

 ```

 #### Experiment (E5) Throughput Evaluation
 We expect this to take a maximum of 1 hour.
+This will generate plots in ./experiment5
 ```
 ./experiment5.sh
 ```